-Telford racing driver Rob Smith enjoyed, in his own words, the best outing of his rookie season in the Kwik Fit British Touring Car Championship at ultra-fast Thruxton Circuit over the weekend, 17th/18th August, as he and the EXCELR8 Motorsport team made marked progress throughout the event.
+Telford racing driver Rob Smith enjoyed, in his own words, the best outing of his rookie season in the BTCC at ultra-fast Thruxton Circuit as he made marked progress throughout the event.

 While the actual results from Sunday’s three fast-paced encounters weren’t the MG6 racer’s most rewarding in terms of Independents Trophy points, the step forward in pace and performance across each contest left Smith in very positive mood.